John Crewe, 2nd Baron Crewe: Marriage and children

 On 5 May 1807, he married Henrietta Maria Anna Walker-Hungerford, daughter of George Walker and Henrietta Maria Keate Walker.
 She was the heiress to a substantial fortune derived from her father's family's Barbados sugar plantations.
 She was a first cousin of James Smithson, the founding benefactor of the Smithsonian Institution (her mother was Smithson's aunt).
 The couple had four children: three daughters, Henrietta Mary (1808–79), Maria Hungerford (who died in infancy) and Annabella Hungerford (1814–1874), and a son, Hungerford (1812–94).

 According to Gladden, the marriage was not a happy one.
-On September 15, 1813, in Byford, Herefordshire an illegitimate son was born to Crewe.
-Discrete arrangements were made with a childless local couple, John and Ann Griffiths, to claim that this child, named John, (later to become Rev. John Griffiths) was their biological son.
+On 15 September 1813, in Byford, Herefordshire, an illegitimate son was born to Crewe.
+Discreet arrangements were made with a childless local couple, John and Ann Griffiths, to claim that this child, named John (later to become Rev. John Griffiths), was their biological son.
 This relationship was well known and acknowledged by both family (including his half-sister Annabella Hungerford in particular) and local villages alike.
 In recognition of this relationship John's first issue male descendants, to this day, have the names Houghton, Monckton and/or Milnes included in their names.
 Also, Gladden states that Crewe contracted a second bigamous marriage in 1820, which was carried out at the chapel at the family seat of Crewe Hall and officiated over by a billiard-maker.
 This second marriage resulted in an illegitimate daughter.

 Henrietta Crewe died in 1820, aged 48.
 The couple's three surviving children, aged between six and eleven, became wards of court, and lived with Lord Crewe at Crewe Hall.
 Hungerford Crewe was eccentric as a child and is said to have seen little of his father.
 A family history written by Robert Crewe-Milnes, 1st Marquess of Crewe, states that John Crewe regarded his only son with "nothing but contempt."

 Wealth from slavery

-Following the abolition of slavery in 1833, Crewe was one of the those awarded compensation by Parliament for the loss of his "property" at Four Hills and The Rock, sugar plantation estates on Barbados that he had acquired through his wife.
+Following the abolition of slavery in 1833, Crewe was one of those awarded compensation by Parliament for the loss of his "property" at Four Hills and The Rock, sugar plantation estates on Barbados that he had acquired through his wife.